 From the side, you’ll spot large vents ahead of the doors and some huge brakes hiding behind a set of new alloy wheels.
 The rear end, although disguised by temporary plastic cladding, clearly features a couple of large exhaust pipes, a sizeable diffuser and a huge rear wing that produces plenty of downforce at speed and give the car more grip in fast corners.
 The LED lights that run the width of the rear bumper look the same as on the standard 911.

 New Porsche 911 GT3 RS engine and driving

-The new 911 GT3 RS will likely be fitted with a naturally aspirated 4.0-litre flat-six engine that will produce more than 500hp and help the car hit 60mph from zero in less than four seconds.
+The new 911 GT3 RS will be fitted with a naturally aspirated 4.0-litre flat-six engine that will produce more than 510hp and help the car hit 60mph from zero in less than four seconds.
 Every GT3 RS will be rear-wheel drive, but you’ll be able to choose between a dual-clutch automatic and a manual gearbox.

-The new GT3 RS won’t be quite as fast as the four-wheel-drive 911 Turbo S in a drag race but it’ll be lighter and its firmer, track-focused suspension should make it more agile through the corners.
+The new GT3 RS won’t be quite as fast as the four-wheel-drive 911 Turbo S in a drag race but it’ll be lighter and its firmer, track-focused suspension should make it quicker through the corners.
 It’ll also be the fastest 911 that’ll come with a manual gearbox option – that might be a crucial selling point if you’re the sort of petrolhead who prefers changing gear themselves…